 The main tourist and shopping artery in the centre of the capital starts at C/Alcalá and runs 1.3 kilometres to its end at Plaza de España.
-Throughout its more than one hundred years of history, Gran Vía has had various names depending on the incumbent government, from Avenida de la Unión Soviética during the Second Republic to Avenida de José Antonio in honour of Primo de Rivera, founder of the Spanish Falange.
+Throughout over 100 years, Gran Vía has had various names depending on the incumbent government.
 During the Spanish Civil War it was popularly referred to as the Avenue of Mortars because of the shells that ended up on the pavements and buildings.
-It was in 1981 during the Spanish Transition when they changed and stayed with the name Gran Vía.
-The street housed the first department stores in the city, called Madrid-Paris, and for decades it has become the main meeting place to take advantage of the best entertainment in the city, thanks to its many cinemas, theatres, hotels and shops.
+In 1981, during the Spanish Transition, the iconic street was dubbed Gran Vía.
+Throughout its long history, Gran Vía has been home to Madrid’s first department stores and some of the best best entertainment spots in the city.

 With all the things to do in Madrid, it can be tough trying to plan your itinerary, so we're here to help you narrow down your quest.
 Want to ooh and ahh over palaces grand and humble?
 Appreciate great art in the city's best museums and galleries?
 Spend some time strolling around outdoors and relaxing in parks?
 Whether you live in the Spanish capital or are visiting for a few days, you simply have to visit these ten must-see attractions in Madrid.

 RECOMMENDED: Full guide to the best things to do in Madrid